 - 10am - 4pm Saturday and Sunday

 Outside these times a key can be obtained from the Tourist Information Centre on the Market Square for a small deposit.
-NB the Maze is currently closed (as at November 2016) and will re-open Good Friday, 14 April 2017.
+NB the Maze is currently closed for the Winter months and will re-open Good Friday, 30 March 2018.
 Closure allows for refurbishment and repairs and for the grass/paths and hedges to recover.
 Please accept apologies for any inconvenience caused.